-It is a fact that women, from all over the world, who live long enough will eventually reach the stage of menopause, meaning the end of fertility.
-Though the said phenomenon is universal and the root of occurrence is the same (which is change of hormonal balance), cross-cultural studies show that experience of women in menopausal stage vary and is actually far from being universal.
+It is a fact that women from all over the world who live long enough will eventually reach the stage of menopause, meaning the end of fertility.
+Though the said phenomenon is universal and the root of occurrence is the same (which is a change of hormonal balance), cross-cultural studies show that women’s experience in the menopausal stage varies and is actually far from being universal.

-Cross-cultural researches from all over the world suggested that women from different countries have varying experiences and approach towards menopause: Symptoms that occur differ per race, range of beliefs about menopause, attitude towards it, and whether or not they will seek treatment vary across cultures.
-Comprehension about menopause in different countries and cultures is a vital step to accurately assist women’s health, quality of life, and wellbeing.
+Cross-cultural research from all over the world suggested that women from different countries have varying experiences and approaches towards menopause: Symptoms that occur differ per race, range of beliefs about menopause, attitude towards it, and whether or not they will seek treatment vary across cultures.
+How long menopause will last also varies in different cultures.
+Comprehension about menopause in different countries and cultures is vital to accurately assist women’s health, quality of life, and well-being.

 Hot flashes is the most common complaint of all menopausal women.
 This abrupt episode of intense heat that is mostly felt in the upper part of the body, reddens the skin and produces excessive sweat is almost a universal symptom in menopausal women.
 But several studies show that cases of hot flashes vary in different race and ethnicity.

 Based on the findings of Study of Women’s Health Across the Nation (SWAN) on multiethnic and racial studies, prevalence of hot flashes and night sweats is lowest among women in Japan (18%) and China (21%); and highest on Hispanic (35%) and African-American women (46%).
-Leading factors of these differences is said lying on varying lifestyles of different races such as food, physical activity, climate and women’s responsibilities.
+Leading factors of these differences lie in varying lifestyles of different races such as food, physical activity, climate and women’s responsibilities.

-For instance, researches assume that lesser episodes of hot flashes in Japanese women is due to their diet and cuisine that is mostly included of soy.
-Soy is a rich source of , which is said to ameliorate hot flashes and many other menopausal symptoms.
+For instance, research assumes that lesser episodes of hot flashes in Japanese women are due to their diet and cuisine mostly include soy.
+Soy is a rich source of phytoestrogens, which is said to ameliorate hot flashes and many other menopausal symptoms.

-Daily physical activities, which affect women’s weight, also lead to different experiences in menopause as women’s weight and body mass index influence the sex hormones that are responsible for the indications of menopausal signs.
-Healthier and fitter body could help ease the symptoms associated in menopause.
+Daily physical activities, which affect women’s weight, also lead to different experiences in menopause as women’s weight and body mass index influence the sex hormones responsible for the indications of menopausal signs.
+Healthier and fitter body could help ease the symptoms associated with menopause.

 Attitude and Expectations Toward Menopause

-Women from all over the world have also varying attitude, views and expectations about menopause.
+Women from all over the world also have varying attitudes, views and expectations about menopause.
 Some find it positive, while others view it as a negative transition.
-Most non-Western cultures view the arrival of menopausal period as a relief where women will have less restrictions, prohibitions and responsibilities.
-Just like some women in India, as one of the countries who forbids women to show sexuality in public, the end of menstruation gives them freedom to go out in public and do several things that are usually prohibited to women.
+Most non-Western cultures view the arrival of the menopausal period as a relief where women will have fewer restrictions, prohibitions and responsibilities.
+Just like some women in India, as one of the countries that forbid women to show sexuality in public, the end of menstruation gives them the freedom to go out in public and do several things that are usually prohibited to women.

-Mayan women also have a positive outlook to menopause.
-In Mayan’s culture, women are obligated to marry young hence, most of their fertile life they spend it being pregnant or lactating because they don’t practice birth control.
-Menopausal phase relieves the Mayan women from stresses and hassles accompanied in pregnancy.
-Mayan women are also said to have better sexual relationship with their partners after menopause as fear of pregnancy is already eliminated.
-While in Papago culture, notion about menopause is very little or even none to the extent of they have no words or terms specified for menopause.
+Mayan women also have a positive outlook on menopause.
+In Mayan culture, women are obligated to marry young; hence, most of their fertile lives are pregnant or lactating because they don’t practice birth control.
+The menopausal phase relieves Mayan women from stresses and hassles accompanied by pregnancy.
+Mayan women are also said to have better sexual relationships with their partners after menopause as fear of pregnancy is already eliminated.
+While in Papago culture, the notion about menopause is very little or even none to the extent of they have no words or terms specified for menopause.

-In some Western culture, where women are valued through sexual attractiveness, aging is sometimes negatively viewed.
-Sexual attractiveness is believed to deplete as aging approach and with aging, menopause arrives.
+In some Western cultures, where women are valued through sexual attractiveness, aging is sometimes negatively viewed.
+Sexual attractiveness is believed to deplete as aging approaches, and with aging, menopause arrives.
 Negative notions are pointed out to aging as a whole and not only pertained to menopausal women themselves.

-Stereotypical beliefs suggest that women find menopause negatively, but based on researches and statistics, women are actually optimistic regarding menopause.
-Older women see menopause as the relief from monthly menstruation that is accompanied with menstrual cramps, fear of unwanted pregnancy and purchasing of feminine products.
+Stereotypical beliefs suggest that women find menopause negatively, but women are actually optimistic regarding menopause based on research and statistics.
+Older women see menopause as the relief from monthly menstruation accompanied by menstrual cramps, fear of unwanted pregnancy and purchasing of feminine products.
 Studies showed that notions of women regarding menopause differ as they experience it themselves.
 Researches state that postmenopausal women acquire positive views on menopause rather than premenopausal women.

 Approach to Menopause in Different Cultures

-Battling with the signs of menopause also vary in different countries.
-There is a vast list of alternative ways that women choose from to get through the menopausal symptoms easier.
+Battling with the signs of menopause also varies in different countries.
+There is a vast list of alternative ways women choose to get through the menopausal symptoms easier.
 Most of these ways are by using natural herbs and supplements rather than seeking help from the doctors and consuming prescription medicines.

-Asian women are known to have lesser symptoms in their peri-menopausal period, particularly, hot flashes.
-Statistics proved that only few Asian women are bothered with night sweats and hot flashes.
-Some studies show that it is because of their diet that is most of the time included of soy, which is known to be a rich source of phytoestrogens that ameliorates hot flashes.
+Asian women are known to have lesser symptoms in their peri-menopausal period, particularly hot flashes.
+Statistics proved that only a few Asian women are bothered with night sweats and hot flashes.
+Some studies show that it is because of their diet that is most of the time included soy, which is known to be a rich source of phytoestrogens that ameliorates hot flashes.
 But according to Traditional Chinese Medicine theory, the initiation of menopausal symptoms is due to a deficiency in “kidney yin”.
-The imbalance in the kidney yin results to night sweats and hot flashes.
-Hence, the solution is to keep the balance of kidney yin and kidney yang to successfully eradicate the uncomfortable signs of menopause.
-To keep its balance nourishing the body with healthy food, balanced diet and natural supplements is essential.
-Chinese doctors have been following the same theory for thousands of years and the results are so far constantly exceptional.
+The imbalance in the kidney yin results in night sweats and hot flashes.
+Hence, the solution is to successfully balance kidney yin and kidney yang to eradicate the uncomfortable signs of menopause.
+To keep its balance nourishing the body with healthy food, a balanced diet and natural supplements is essential.
+Chinese doctors have been following the same theory for thousands of years, and the results are so far constantly exceptional.
 One native herb that Asian women use to fight the symptoms of menopause is called “Dong quai.”

 Dong quai or Chinese Angelica in English terminologies is also known as “female ginseng.”
 It is one of the most used herbs in treating the signs of menopause.
 It contains phytoestrogens that binds in the estrogen receptors of our body that consequently increases the estrogen hormones.
 The increased level of estrogen hormones vanquishes several menopausal symptoms such as hot flashes and vaginal dryness.
 Dong quai is also a mild sedative that will help reduce mood swings and stress.